Aimed at qualified dentists in the Middle East, this course will allow you to specialise in orthodontics.

 This course is studied by students based at our facilities in Egypt and if successful they will be awarded an MSc in Orthodontics by the University of Dundee.

 The course is aimed at qualified dentists in the Middle East who wish to specialise in this area.
 The course will assume no prior knowledge of orthodontics prior to enrolling in the programme.

 The University of Dundee has been given a Gold award – the highest possible rating – in the 2017 Teaching Excellence Framework (TEF).

 How you will be taught

 Teaching will take place in Cairo, Egypt using the facilities of the ASCDE.
 The programme will run concurrently with a complementary 3 year programme in clinical orthodontic skills which will be delivered and assessed by ASCDE supported and guided by the University of Dundee team.

 How you will be assessed

-The course will be taught by a combination of classroom based teaching in Cairo (lectures, seminars, tutorials and discussion groups) which will take place throughout the year.
-It is planned to deliver intensive face-to-face teaching sessions each month throughout the year.
-Between these teaching sessions students will complete course work; this self-directed learning will be reviewed and assessed at the following face-to-face sessions.
+The course is taught by a combination of monthly face-to-face classroom based teaching in Cairo (lectures, seminars, tutorials and discussion groups) which takes place throughout the year and course work completed between these teaching sessions; this self-directed learning is reviewed at the following face-to-face sessions.

-One-on-one supervision of the dissertation will be by a single tutor.
+One-on-one supervision of the dissertation will be provided by the supervisory team.

 Students will learn through preparing and delivering oral and written presentations, peer assessments of oral presentations, problem-solving assignments and feedback.
 Additional student support will be available through ASCDE between teaching sessions and students will have access to teaching materials through the University's VLE (online virtual learning environment).